-Brian Bauleke has been an assistant coach for 3 seasons with the Rhodes Men’s Basketball program.
+Brian Bauleke enters his fourth season with the Rhodes men’s basketball program.
 Helping in all aspects of coaching, Brian most notably excels with developing our athletes through strength & conditioning.

-Bauleke ran collegiate Track & Field at Bemidji State University in Bemidji, MN where he competed in the Decathlon specializing in high jump.
+Bauleke ran collegiate track & field at Bemidji State University in Bemidji, Minn. where he competed in the Decathlon specializing in the high jump.
 He graduated from Bemidji State University in Dec.
-2011 with a Bachelor’s Degree in Graphic Design.
+2011 with a Bachelor’s Degree in graphic design.

 The Rhodes men’s basketball program is excited to welcome Sidy Sall as its newest member of the coaching staff for the 2019-20 season.